Waterloo is a dynamic urban centre well known for its rich cultural diversity and high-tech savvy.

 - Kitchener Activity Guide

 Looking to try a new place to eat?
-The following is a good start to learn about the variety of dining options in the city.
+The following is a good start to learn about the variety of dining options in the city and on-campus.